digitalocean/container-blueprints/DOKS-wordpress/README.md

 **Note:**

-The new users will receive the full permissions at entire database by default, the privileges can be changed using the following instructions [How to Modify User Privileges in MySQL Databases](https://docs.digitalocean.com/products/databases/mysql/how-to/modify-user-privileges/).
+By default, new users get full permissions for the entire database.
+In general, it's best security practice to restrict new user privileges to the wordpress database only.
+You can follow the [How to Modify User Privileges in MySQL Databases](https://docs.digitalocean.com/products/databases/mysql/how-to/modify-user-privileges/) guide provided by DigitalOcean to accomplish this task.

 Next, create the main WordPress database: